Skip to main content

 port: 80

-In the annotations block of the values.yaml file, add the necessary parameters for the load balancer — learn more about load balancer parameters in the Configure load balancer section.
+In the annotations block of the values.yaml file, add the necessary parameters for the load balancer — learn more about load balancer parameters in the Configure a load balancer subsection.

 2. Apply the manifest: